 Rabies is almost non-existent in Australia and Antarctica.
 There have been no cases of rabies reported in Antarctica from wild animal bites at any point in history.

-Until recently, stray animals living in the wild in Australia did not carry the rabies virus and it was not possible, therefore for rabies to be transmitted to humans via an animal bite.
-However, the Australian Bat Lyssavirus (ABLA) was discovered in 1996, which carries similar symptoms and results as rabies virus and can be considered as such.
+Until recently, stray animals living in the wild in Australia did not carry the rabies virus and it was therefore not possible for rabies to be transmitted to humans via an animal bite.
+However, the Australian Bat Lyssavirus (ABLA) was discovered in 1996, which carries similar symptoms and outcomes as rabies virus.